Kelly Moller

-Kelly Moller (born 1972/1973) is an American politician serving in the Minnesota House of Representatives since 2019.
+Kelly Moller (born February 2, 1972) is an American politician serving in the Minnesota House of Representatives since 2019.
 A member of the Minnesota Democratic–Farmer–Labor Party (DFL), Moller represents District 40A in the north-central Twin Cities metropolitan area, which includes the cities of Mounds View and Shoreview and parts of Ramsey County, Minnesota.

 Early life, education, and career

 Moller attended the University of Notre Dame, graduating with a Bachelor of Business Administration in marketing and later Hamline University School of Law, graduating with a Juris Doctor.

-Moller worked as a staff attorney in the Minnesota Attorney General's Office and served on the Shoreview City Public Safety Committee.
-Moller is an assistant attorney for Hennepin County, Minnesota.
+Moller worked as a staff attorney in the Minnesota Attorney General's Office for a decade, is a victims' rights activist, and works as an assistant attorney for Hennepin County, Minnesota.
+She served on the Shoreview City Public Safety Committee.

 Minnesota House of Representatives

-Moller was first elected to the Minnesota House of Representatives in 2018, defeating Republican incumbent Randy Jessup, and has been reelected every two years since.
-Moller is chair of the Public Safety Finance and Policy Committee as well as the Ethics Committee.
+Moller was elected to the Minnesota House of Representatives in 2018 and has been reelected every two years since.
+She defeated one-term Republican incumbent Randy Jessup.

+Moller chairs the Public Safety Finance and Policy Committee and the Ethics Committee.
 She sits on the Judiciary Finance and Civil Law, Rules and Legislative Administration, and Ways and Means Committees.
+She served as vice chair of the Judiciary Finance and Civil Law Committee from 2021 to 2022.

+Political positions

+Public safety

+As Public Safety chair, Moller has supported offering more resources for police recruitment and retention as well as funding for community crime and violence prevention.
+She has said that the state's criminal justice system has done "a pretty bad job" at rehabilitation.
+After the police shooting of Daunte Wright, Moller supported legislation to limit police powers during traffic stops, including banning officers from pulling drivers over for having tinted windows, outdated tabs, or loud mufflers.

+Moller supports "red flag laws", also known as extreme risk protection orders, and supported efforts to compile a database of mass shootings in the United States.
+In response to rising car thefts, she wrote a bill that would allow police departments to track stolen vehicles for 24 hours without first getting consent from owners.
+She authored changes to civil forfeiture laws for cases ending forfeitures worth less than $1,500 in most cases.